aaronbloomfield/ics/hws/hw-cryptocurrency.md

    hash of the public keys as the source of funds.
-This function will be provided with three additional command line parameters: the destination wallet address, the amount to transfer, and the file name to save the transaction record to.
+This function will be provided with three additional command line parameters: the destination wallet address, the amount to transfer, and the file name to save the transaction statement to.
 6. Transfer funds (`transfer`): this is how we pay with our cryptocurrency.
-It will be provided with four additional command line parameters: the source wallet file name (not address!), the destination wallet address, the amount to transfer, and the file name to save the transaction record to.
+It will be provided with four additional command line parameters: the source wallet file name (not address!), the destination wallet address, the amount to transfer, and the file name to save the transaction statement to.
 Any reasonable format for the transaction statement is fine for this, as long as the transaction statement is text and thus readable by a human.
 Note that this command does *NOT* add anything to the ledger.